BobBuildTool/bob/doc/manual/manual/configuration.rst

 .. note:: The default branch of the remote repository is not used.
 Bob will always checkout "master" unless ``branch``, ``tag`` or ``commit`` is given.

+The ``rev`` property of the ``git`` SCM unifies the specification of the desired branch/tag/commit into one single property.
+If present it will be evaluated first.
+Any other ``branch``, ``tag`` or ``commit`` property is evalued after it and may override a precious setting made by ``rev``.
+The branch/tag/commit precedence is still respected, though.
+Following the patterns described in git-rev-parse(1) the following formats are currently supported:

+* <sha1>, e.g. dae86e1950b1277e545cee180551750029cfe735.
+  The full SHA-1 object name (40-byte hexadecimal string).
+* refs/tags/<tagname>, e.g. refs/tags/v1.0.
+  The symbolic name of a tag.
+* refs/heads/<branchname>, e.g. refs/heads/master.
+  The name of a branch.

 The Svn SCM, like git, requires the ``url`` attribute too.
 If you specify a numeric ``revision`` Bob considers the SCM as deterministic.